mpourossell/Centralised-Multi-RPi-Recording-System/1_ Centralized multi-unit recording system/README.md

   <em>Connections schematics of a single unit, powering the Raspberry Pi Zero 2W using the GPIO pins.
 Red pins provide 5V but can also be used as a power input, orange pins provide 3.3V and black pins ground.
 A 4.7kΩ pull-up resistor is used for the temperature sensor and a 120Ω resistor for the IR LED diode.</em>
 </p>

-Additionally, the parent unit included a PiJuice HAT, where all these electronics where connected to using their pins.
+Additionally, the parent unit included a PiJuice HAT, where all these electronics where connected to using its pins.

 ### Centralized multiple-unit system with a Relay board
 In order to control the multiple child units, the parent unit controlled each of the relay channels from a unique GPIO pin.
 Hence, using jumping wires we connected the relay board to the parent unit, also being powered by the relay board input itself.